joshmoran/justit_assignment1/README.md

 > I used 'Microsoft Power toys - Color Selector' Feature to get these colors

 ## Fonts
-- On Body and Div = 'sans serif'
+- On Body and Div = font-family: "Apercu",-apple-system,BlinkMacSystemFont,"Segoe UI","Roboto","Ubuntu","Cantarell","Fira Sans","Droid Sans","Helvetica Neue",sans-serif;

 ## Header
+- On Mobile, the header is always fixed a the top of the page

 ### Banner
 #### Colors
 - Background Color = #10162f